Solar inverter

 Internal view of a solar inverter.
-Note the many large capacitors (blue cylinders), used to buffer the double line frequency ripple arising due to single-phase ac system.
+Note the many large capacitors (blue cylinders), used to buffer the double line frequency ripple arising due to the single-phase AC system.

 A solar inverter or photovoltaic (PV) inverter is a type of power inverter which converts the variable direct current (DC) output of a photovoltaic solar panel into a utility frequency alternating current (AC) that can be fed into a commercial electrical grid or used by a local, off-grid electrical network.
 It is a critical balance of system (BOS)–component in a photovoltaic system, allowing the use of ordinary AC-powered equipment.
 Solar power inverters have special functions adapted for use with photovoltaic arrays, including maximum power point tracking and anti-islanding protection.